Ralph Johns

 Ports 5060/16402 are used during introductions to potential chatters, via a server called "SNATMAP".
 This server does one job during Audio and Video chat invites.
 When you send an invite on port 5678, this server does the negotiating between the two computers and tells them which ports are available for use.
 The server drops out of the link once it has been established.
 (You can set yourself to off line whilst in the middle of a live chat). iChat uses the SIP protocol that is used by Voice over Internet (IP) phones and software applications that provide 'soft-phone' actions.

-This group of ports, 16384-16403 (16393-16402 in Leopard) provide the actual Audio and Video connections.
+This group of ports, 16384-16403 ( Reduced to 16393-16402 in Leopard) provide the actual Audio and Video connections.
 4 ports are used at once to carry Audio in, Video in, Audio out and Video out.
 (Or Audio over 4 ports).
 (Leopard uses one port for all Video and Audio Data so hence less ports).
 Which 4 ports are used is organized by the negotiating that happens on port 5060/16402.
-When the connection is successful the connection is Peer to Peer over these 4 ports and the others (5678 and 5060) are not in use.
+When the connection is successful the connection is Peer to Peer over these 4 ports (or the single port in Leopard upwards) and the others (5678 and 5060) are not in use.
 (In fact you can Log Out of AIM at this point).

-Ports 5297 and 5298 are used by iChat over Rendezvous (Bonjour if iChat 3).
-If your Local Area Network (LAN) uses a router these ports will need to be open as well.
+Ports 5297 and 5298 are used by iChat over Rendezvous (Bonjour if iChat 3 or above).
+If your Local Area Network (LAN) uses a router these ports will need to be open as well - and in the Mac Firewall if ON.

 Port 5353, This port is listed by Apple as being used for "Local" traffic but also appears in the list of router ports you might need to make changes to.
 If you use Rendezvous/Bonjour to chat with Audio and Video through a router on a Local Area Network (LAN), you will need to have this port open.
-To quote Apple ArticleTS1629 (Formerly Doc 106439) is it is for:-
+To quote Apple ArticleTS1629 (Formerly Doc 106439) is it is for Rendezvous/Bonjour Discovery on you LAN using:-

 "Multicast DNS (MDNS) - Bonjour (formerly "Rendezvous") (mDNSResponder)"

 Jabber comes into use at iChat 3 and uses TCP ports 5220, 5222 and 5223.
-The 5222 is the normal login but some older style servers and also GoogleTalk use port 5223 for login.
+The 5222 is the normal login but some older style servers offering Secure Logins and also GoogleTalk use port 5223 for login.

 With Jabber and another Jabber Buddy using iChat it will also use the A/V side of iChat to Video chat.
 This means that both of your are using iChat and have set up Jabber accounts in iChat.

-It does not mean that iChat can Video or Audio chat to PCs using the GoogleTalk application.
+It does not mean that iChat can Video or Audio chat to PCs who using the PC GoogleTalk application.

 What to Set Up on your Routers, Modems and Combined Devices.